Pradaxa: A Case Study In A Broken FDA Approval System

 This is attorney Michael Brady Lynch, lead trial attorney for The Michael Brady Lynch Firm.

-A recent scathing report published from Project on Government Oversight (POGO) detailed troubling FDA oversights and a dangerously lax approach when it came to approving Pradaxa.
-Some of the troubling issues uncovered were dismal clinical trial standards for drug approval, faulty patient warnings, and false advertising claims.
-The most horrifying fact unearth is the FDA approved the drug despite the absence of an antidote, which would be used to stop patients from bleeding uncontrollably when hemorrhaging.
-Pradaxa’s warning label does not even tell patients about the major or fatal bleeding that can occur when taking the blood thinner.
+Project on Government Oversight (POGO) published a scathing report detailed troubling FDA oversights.
+This report showed a dangerously lax approach when it came to approving Pradaxa.
+Some of the troubling issues POGO uncovered were dismal clinical trial standards for drug approval, faulty patient warnings, and false advertising claims.
+The most horrifying fact unearth is the FDA approved the drug despite the absence of an antidote.
+An antidote would allow doctors to stop patients from bleeding uncontrollably when hemorrhaging.
+Pradaxa’s warning label does not even tell patients about the major or fatal bleeding when taking the blood thinner.

-Pradaxa went through just one clinical trial before being approved by the FDA.
-In the lone trial report, the FDA deleted a section that POGO acquired through the Freedom of Information Act that said patients using warfarin didn’t need to switch to Pradaxa.
+Pradaxa went through just one clinical trial before FDA approval.
+In the lone trial report, the FDA deleted a section that POGO acquired through the Freedom of Information Act.
+It said patients using warfarin didn’t need to switch to Pradaxa.
 Initially, the FDA refused to allow advertisers to claim the drug was better than warfarin because of this result.
 Without any explanation, the FDA revoked the refusal, dropped this finding from the initial report and allowed the manufacturer, Boehringer Ingelheim to make the claim.

 Data deception and manipulation were also rampant.
 The FDA allowed Boehringer Ingelheim to make a second misleading claim that it “reduced stroke risk 35% more than warfarin”.
 When asked about the misleading fact, the FDA made the manufacturer clarify “That means that in a large clinical study, 3.4% of patients taking warfarin had a stroke compared to 2.2% of patients taking Pradaxa.”
 In other words, the difference between Pradaxa and warfarin is only 1.2% — very different from the previous claim of 35%.